voxpupuli/puppet-systemd/REFERENCE.md

 ### <a name="Systemd--JournalRemoteSettings"></a>`Systemd::JournalRemoteSettings`

-Matches Systemd journal remote config Struct
+matches Systemd journal remote config Struct

 Alias of